-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Pryce is shown as a purple triangle. (analysis methodology)
+Pryce is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Pryce was the primary sponsor of 4 bills that were enacted:

 - H.R.
 1553 (110th): Caroline Pryce Walker Conquer Childhood Cancer Act of 2008

 - H.R.
 5117 (109th): To exempt persons with disabilities from the prohibition against providing section 8 rental assistance to college students.

 - H.R.
 764 (106th): Child Abuse Prevention and Enforcement Act

 - H.J.Res.
 197 (104th): Waiving certain enrollment requirements with respect to any bill or joint resolution of the One Hundred Fourth Congress making general or continuing appropriations for fiscal year 1997.

 Does 4 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.